loft-sh/loft/docs/pages/commands/loft_token.md

 ---

-Token prints the access token to a loft instance
+Prints the access token to a Loft instance

 ## Synopsis